 Oymayakon in Russia is the coldest permanently inhabited place on the earth.
 It is a Russian village located in Oymyakonsky District of the Sakha Republic, Russia.
 Here the ground is permanently frozen.
-On Octobor 6, 1933, the lowest temperature of −67.7 °C was recorded at Oymyakon’s weather station.
+On October 6, 1933, the lowest temperature of −67.7 °C was recorded at Oymyakon’s weather station.

 5. Verkhoyansk, Russia

 Verkhoyansk is another Russian place listed as the coldest place on the earth.
 This place is known for its exceptionally low winter temperatures.
 Weather is dry at this place.
 It has an extreme sub-arctic climate.
-Temperature differences between summer and winter is also very high at this place.
+Temperature differences between summer and winter are also very high at this place.
 Both Verkhoyansk and Oymyakon considered as the northern Pole of Cold.

 6. North Ice, Greenland